Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Results

 As shown in \figu~\ref{fig:mdot}, the accretion rate grows quickly in the early stage and reaches a quasi-steady state after~$2 \times 10^4\,t_0$.
 During the phase of rapidly increasing mass accretion rate the disk maintains $\alpha \gg 1$ and $\beta \ll 1$ while in the later stages when the mass accretion rate is only slowly increasing in time, the disk settles into the $\beta \sim 1$ state.
-Our qualitative interpretation of this result is that the magnetic flux is leaving the $\beta \ll 1$ disk due to buoyancy on a timescale of a few orbits (as shown in \figu~\ref{fig:dynamo} below).
+Our qualitative interpretation of this result is that the magnetic flux is leaving the $\beta \ll 1$ disk due to buoyancy on a timescale of a few orbits (as shown in \sect~\ref{subsec:dynamo} below).
 When the mass accretion rate itself increases significantly over a few orbits, as it does at early times, the disk is able to maintain $\beta \ll 1$.
 But at later times when the accretion rate changes more slowly in time, the disk reaches its equilibrium quasi-steady structure with $\beta \sim 1$ and $\alpha \sim 0.1$.
 We also plot the accretion rate for other models with the same thermal scale height but different resolutions.
 Despite significant differences in disk geometry, the accretion rate as a function of both time and radius is very similar within a factor of $\sim 2$.

 The time and azimuthally averaged density, plasma-$\beta$, velocity streamlines, and magnetic field lines on different scales are shown in \figu\ref{fig:Rz}.
 A magnetized disk forms within $R\lesssim 50\,r_0$.
-The disk is rotationally supported within $R_\mathrm{edge}\approx 40\,r_0$ (see \figu\ref{fig:vel_radial} for a quantitative plot).
+The disk is rotationally supported out to an approximate outer edge, which we denote by $R_\mathrm{edge}\approx 40\,r_0$.
 The outer part of the disk ($R\gtrsim R_\mathrm{circ}$) is strongly magnetized with $\beta\ll 1$.
 It transitions to a less magnetized disk with midplane $\beta\sim1$ for $R\lesssim R_\mathrm{circ}$, though keeps $\beta\ll1$ outside the midplane.
 The gas inflows from large radii to the disk on small scales, with outflows in the polar region on large scales.
 The gas flows out in the $\beta\sim1$ midplane on small scales.
 A spatially coherent mean radial magnetic field is generated by flux freezing in the inflow.
 The radial field finally transitions to a vertical field at small radii near the sink, and extends outward from two sides of the disk, forming large-scale loops.
 There is still zero net vertical flux.